jonnie/product-api-old/README.md

 ## Running the API app
 This project uses gunicorn to launch the api, to run this command:

-    make run

-Or, if you don't have `make` installed, run this instead:

     gunicorn -b 127.0.0.1:8000 app.api:app